Our Match.com Review Bottom Line:

 A reminder: When we review the best Christian dating sites, we do not mean we review only Christian dating sites exclusively.
 We review both Christian and non-Christian online dating sites because many Christians are using them as tools to find other single Christians.
-We review the sites for many different factors, including and especially how easy it is to find other like-minded Christians on the site.
+We analyze numerous factors, including and especially how easy it is to find other like-minded Christians on the site.

 So, about that Match.com review?

 We like it almost as much as we like eharmony.
 We could like it more, but there’s one big reason we don’t.
 First, let’s start with the three things we like best about the site: